 3. Import inspection: the NVWA carries out an import inspection

 If you import animals or animal products, they must enter the EU through an approved Border Control Post (BCP).
 NVWA will check the animals (products) and necessary documents upon arrival.
-They do this in cooperation with Dutch Customs.
+They do this in cooperation with the Customs Administration of the Netherlands.
 They also check if the goods are suitable for the purpose for which they are imported.
 For example, is the product suitable for consumption?
 Samples can also be taken here.
 The physical check may only take place at a BCP.

 Exporting plants and plant products